elkorn/afronski.github.io/_posts/2016-03-28-writing-custom-modules-for-ansible.md

 ### What is Ansible and what is a `module`?

-If you are a big fan of *automation*, if you are focused on spreading and building software in line with *DevOps* culture tools related with automation / configuration management like *Chef* or *Ansible* are probably well known to you.
-Differences between various types of those tools is a topic for a next blog post.
-Let's briefly zoom into details for those people which do not know what *Ansible* and *modules* are.
+If you are a big fan of *automation*, if you are focused on spreading and building software in line with *DevOps* culture, tools related with automation / configuration management like *Chef* or *Ansible* are probably well known to you.
+From the other hand that what differentiates those tools is a topic for a next blog post.
+Without diving into those differences, let's briefly zoom into details for those people which do not know what *Ansible* and *modules* are.

 *Ansible* is a free-software platform for configuring and managing machines.
-It combines deployment, ad hoc tasks execution and configuration management.
-This tool uses *YAML* and declarative way of defining steps, which are modifying state of your fleet. *Module* is a single piece of those steps, well defined way of executing certain tasks on remote infrastructure.
-It works by outputting JSON to standard output, and it can be written in any programming language.
+It combines deployment, ad-hoc tasks execution and configuration management.
+This tool uses *YAML* and declarative way of defining steps, which are modifying state of your fleet. *Module* is a single piece of those steps, a well defined way of executing certain tasks on the remote infrastructure.
+It executes commands, and communicates by outputting JSON to standard output - it means that it can be written in any programming or scripting language.

 ## Development